Financial Management Service, Fiscal Service, Treasury.

 Form Number: FMS 111.

 Abstract: Any financial institution that offers the ETA must do so subject to the terms and conditions of the agreement.
-The agreement incorporated the final features of the account and other account criteria, such as standards for opening and closing accounts.
+The agreement incorporates the final features of the account and other account criteria, such as standards for opening and closing accounts.

 Current Actions: Extension of currently approved collection.